There are several varieties of Opuntia engelmannii, the most distinctive of which is Opuntia engelmannii var. linguiformis.

 Temperature: Extremely tolerant of high temperatures, Opuntia engelmannii var. linguiformis prefers cooler temperatures in winter.
 It grows best in USDA Plant Hardiness Zones 8a to 10b, with average minimum winter temperatures ranging from 10 to 40 °F (-12.2 to 4.4 °C).

 Watering: From spring to fall, water moderately and let the soil dry out completely before watering again.
 In most areas, rainfall will be enough for established plants.
 If potted, never let the container sit in water.
-During the winter, suspend the watering.
+Suspend watering during the winter.

 Fertilizing: Opuntia engelmannii var. linguiformis does not need fertilizer when planted in the ground.
 However, in a container, the plant will benefit from fertilization during the growing season.
 Apply a water-soluble fertilizer.
 Suspend feeding during the winter when the plant goes dormant.